Waimea High School

 Waimea High School is a public high school in Waimea on the island of Kauaʻi in the state of Hawaii.
 It was established in 1881 and serves grades 9 through 12.
 It is the westernmost high school in the United States of America.
 The school mascot is the Menehune, and the school colors are blue and white.

+Campus

 The campus displays the mixed media sculpture Hoʻolilo by Ralph Kouchi and the stainless steel sculpture Waimea Ohana by Rowland Morita.

 Waimea High School is the oldest high school on the island of Kauai.